w1ze55/w1ze55/README.md

 I initially started with Cybersecurity and really enjoyed it, especially topics related to hacking.
 However, over time I discovered the development field, both backend and frontend.

 What really caught my attention was seeing code written and running.
 When I was in school, I used to go to the computer lab, open the "DevTools," and play around by changing the code on the screen.
-I would tell my friends that I was a "hacker" and all that, but without realizing it, I was actually coding in HTML, CSS, and JavaScript.
+I would tell my friends that I was a "hacker" and all that, but without realizing it, I was actually coding in React.

 As time went by, I became more interested and sought more knowledge through YouTube.
 I learned a lot there, but it wasn’t enough.
 I also took some free courses, but I still wanted more.